primeqa/primeqa/primeqa/mitqa/README.md

 #### Dataset and Performance
 - Model trained on hybridqa dataset achieves: 65 % EM and 72 % F1 on dev set.
-- Model trained on ottqa dataset achievs:  28% EM and 31% F1 on dev set.
+- Model trained on ottqa dataset achievs:  34% EM and 38% F1 on dev set using top 5 tables and top 5 links using link generator.
+We can get 36% EM and 41% F1 using top 50 tables and top 5 links.